 An additional benefit of the Trigger Hub design is that it allows synchronization across multiple data sources that are distributed across multiple systems, each of which running at its own clock rate.
 One such case commonly experienced in EEG experiments involves the synchronization of EEG and eye-tracking measurements, where the inevitable clock drift that arises between two systems during extended measurements creates difficulty in aligning data to events across the two systems.

-The DSI-24 has 3 auxiliary inputs on the headset, which allows for automatic synchronization of Wearable Sensing’s auxiliary sensors to the EEG.
-The sensors available include ECG, EMG, EOG, GSR, RESP, & TEMP.
+The DSI-7 can be customized to have ECG, EMG, EOG, GSR, RESP, & TEMP.
+To do this, you can choose to either remove an EEG sensor in exchange for an auxiliary sensor, or you can modify the earclips to record ExG.
 The sensor data is collected and recorded in our data acquisition software, DSI-Streamer, where you can view the EEG and Aux sensors in real-time.

 EEG Channels